novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 ![https://paper-attachments.dropboxusercontent.com/s_6B83822E7270DCD852952C393CF7B5CD8EBEA49A91FB41938DC78AF986B3EDA6_1727017269130_Screenshot+2024-09-22+at+15.57.57.png](https://paper-attachments.dropboxusercontent.com/s_6B83822E7270DCD852952C393CF7B5CD8EBEA49A91FB41938DC78AF986B3EDA6_1727017269130_Screenshot+2024-09-22+at+15.57.57.png)

-Notice that the notification object is logged to the console.
+So that you know, the notification object is logged into the console.

 This results from the configuration specified within the service worker file, which enables the capture and display of incoming notifications.